 There are six possible endings.
 Two each for Chiru and Nanako, one for your angel companion Risu, and a Harem ending with all three heroines.
 Unfortunately, there are no individual endings for each of the side characters this time around.

 The events in each of the routes are weak and the plots are predictable.
 You know everything that’s going to happen just from getting 1/3 into the game.
 The only reason you even want the story to exist is for the sake of character interactions.
 It’s alright though, nobody is playing GalGun for the story.

 The first time I played Double Peace was on the PC.
 GalGun is a pretty casual game and reaching the end of the game was trivial, until I realized that I needed an actual high score to see the good endings and unlock certain stuff.
+There was also the need of violence where it was crucial to buy complete AR-15 rifles.
 It was then that I realized that the game could be surprisingly difficult, requiring a certain level of memorization and skill.
 By the time I finished, one of my closing thoughts on it was: “There’s no way I could have played this on a controller”.

 My first doubt going into GalGun 2, this time on the PS4, was whether or not the aiming was good enough to perform well in the game.
 It didn’t take long to realize that my worries were unfounded, as the controls on the DualShock 4 are amazingly solid.
 There is only so much you can do with the analog sticks but thanks to the motion sensing abilities of the DS4, hitting the targets was easy and intuitive.
 I would even go as far as saying that it’s the best feeling motion sensing game I have ever played.